danielmarschall/filter_foundry/Obfuscation.md

     }

 The 64 bit seed is stored in the executable.

-(Theoretical) Macintosh version:
-Obfuscation and deobfuscation has the seed `0x38AD972A52830517`, since the manipulation of the binary code is currently not implemented.

 The DWORD value `0x00000006` will be stored at field `unknown2` (byte 0x30..0x33; the field is not used in the `PARM` resource).